rojaswestall/odphi-hypebot/README.md

 # odphi-hypebot
 ODPhi Alpha Alpha GroupMe HypeBot2.0

+- Responds to messages based on key words and the user who sends the message
+- Sends messages at 8:07 and on special occassions
+- Has a built in task manager that keeps track of tasks for each user
+- Allows group to save content as pins and then view pins at anytime

+- A groupme bot that uses node.js to interact with a groupme group message
 - Deployed with Heroku, running on one web dyno
-- Sends messages at 8:07 and on special occassions
+- Connects to a mongo database to hold tasks and pins
-- Identifies regular expressions
+- Identifies key words using regular expressions
-- Responds based on keyword
-- Responds based on user

-Any questions can be directed at Gabe Rojas-Westall <rojaswestall@gmail.com>
+Questions???
+Email me at <rojaswestall@gmail.com>

 ## For set up